RedisGears/RedisGears/docs/readers.md

 _Arguments_

 * _defaultArg_: the name or prefix of keys that store Streams
-* _fromId_: message id from which to start read messages, default '0-0'
+* _fromId_: message id from which to start read messages

 **_Event Mode_**